undecaf/typo3-dev/README.md

 You may use your favorite IDE on the host to work on TYPO3 in the container.
 File access rights, ownerships, UIDs and GIDs are transparently and consistently mapped between host and container.

+`composer` and PHP do not need to be installed on the host.

 ## Contents